The Elvie L. Smith Scholarship

-In recognition of these contributions, the Elvie L. Smith Scholarship is awarded annually to a student who is following a post-secondary degree or diploma course recognized by the Institute as a qualifying step towards Member status in CASI.
+In recognition of these contributions, the Elvie L. Smith Scholarship is awarded annually to a student who is following a post-secondary degree or diploma course recognized by the Institute.

 To be eligible for the Elvie L. Smith Scholarship, the nominee must be entering the last year of undergraduate studies in the year he or she receives the scholarship, be a Canadian citizen, and be a student member in good standing of CASI.

-The Award has monetary value as determined each year by Pratt & Whitney Canada, sponsor of the Scholarship.
+The Award has a monetary value of $5,000.00 as determined by Pratt & Whitney Canada, sponsor of the Scholarship.

 General – Nominee must be a Canadian citizen and a student member in good standing of CASI.

 Student must be entering the last year of undergraduate studies in the year the student receives the scholarship.